motoras/kekbit/README.md

 * Once a channel is closed, is full, or is abandoned it will never be used again for writing.
 * They are byte-oriented sinks
 * They are backed by a file; using a RAM disk for storage such as tempfs or /dev/shm could provide blazing fast speeds
-* They are always use little endian byte order
+* They always use little endian byte order

 #### Writers and Readers
 * Writers are components which push data into a persistent channel.
 For each channel there is only one writer.
 * Readers are components which poll data from a channel.
 Data available in the channel could be consumend multiple times, sequential or in paralel by multiple readers.
 * The default implementations for both readers and writers are non-blocking
-* Readers can also offer a stright `Iterator` API
+* Readers can also offer a straight `Iterator` API
 * Additional features can be plug in by composing together multiple readers or multiple writers

 ## Usage